aurangms/Task-2/README.md

   - 'Dear Valued Member,'  This is a common tactic.
 Legitimate services typically address you by your specific name if they have your account details.
 Scammers use generic greetings because they send mass emails.

 - Sense of Urgency and Threatening Language:
-  - Urgent Security Alert, Immediately Suspended, immediate verification, Failure to complete this verification within 24 hours will result in permanent account termination and loss of all data. - This is classic phishing.
+  - "Urgent Security Alert, Immediately Suspended, immediate verification, Failure to complete this verification within 24 hours will result in permanent account termination and loss of all data." - This is classic phishing.
 It tries to create panic and pressure you into acting without thinking, bypassing your critical judgment.

 - Requests for Sensitive Information (Indirect):
   - The email doesn't directly ask for your password in the email body, but it instructs you to "click on the secure link below to verify your account and restore full access."
 The goal of this link is to take you to a fake login page where you will be asked for your credentials.
 Legitimate companies rarely ask you to "verify" account details by clicking a link in an email.